codl/pico-nfig/README.md

 <script src="https://cdn.rawgit.com/codl/pico-nfig/v0.0.4/lib/nfig.js"></script>
 ```

-## How do I use this without rawgit
+## How do I use this without rawgit?

 If you'd rather not use rawgit (for example, if you want your game to be playable offline) you can host nfig alongside your game.